 Scroll to the bottom of this post to see the video tutorial.

-CLICK HERE to add this pattern to your Ravelry queue and favorites.
+CLICK HERE to add this pattern to your Ravelry queue, favorites, and library.

-To download this pattern as a PDF file on Ravelry and add the pattern to your Ravelry Library, Click here –> download now
+To download this pattern as a PDF file via Ravelry, Click here –> download now

 Approx. 1220 yds of #4 Worsted Weight Baby Yarn (I used Lion Brand Pound of Love) OR 610 yds of #5 Bulky Weight Yarn